-- a. describe and explain the strategic objectives of an entity considering the interests of stakeholders: - analyse and evaluate, for a given scenario, the external economic, market and industry environment which may impact upon a business's performance and position;
+describe and explain the strategic objectives of an entity considering the interests of stakeholders;

-- identify and evaluate the significance of the internal organisational and operational capabilities in a given scenario which may influence an entity's ability to achieve its chosen strategic objectives, (including core competencies, existing business processes, human capital and workforce flexibility); - d. analyse and evaluate an entity's current position and performance, from both a financial perspective and a non-financial perspective, using a variety of internal and external information sources: - e. demonstrate how strategic analysis tools can be used in a complex scenario; - demonstrate how business strategy and financial strategy can interrelate in a complex scenario; - g. evaluate and advise upon the strategic capability of an entity; - h. evaluate strategy at corporate, business unit and operational levels; and - analyse and evaluate current technology developments including those relating to big data, internet of things, digital assets, automation, intelligent systems, distributed ledger technology eq, blockchain and cryptocurrencies - j. explain, demonstrate and evaluate how data from multiple sources can be selected, captured and analysed to provide management information, recognising the causes and effects of different types of data bias, data omissions. data limitations and data trends and applying an appropriate degree of professional scepticism; - k. explain and analyse an organisation's current position and performance using both financial and non-financial data, presented in different formats, applying appropriate statistical and data analysis tools; and - I. explain and evaluate the causes and effects of different types of data distributions and data trends using appropriate statistical and data analysis tools, including the implications for business risk; determining and explaining sensitivity in a range of scenarios.
+- b. analyse and evaluate, for a given scenario, the external economic, market and industry environment which may impact upon, or be impacted by, a business's performance and operations, including climate change externalities and sustainable supply chainsposition; - c. identify and evaluate the significance of the internal organisational and operational capabilities in a given scenario which may influence an entity's ability to achieve its chosen strategic objectives, (including core competencies, existing business processes, human capital and workforce flexibility); - d. analyse and evaluate an entity's current position and performance, from both a financial perspective and a non-financial perspective, using a variety of internal and external information sources: - e. demonstrate how strategic analysis tools can be used in a complex scenario; - f. demonstrate how business strategy and financial strategy can interrelate in a complex scenario; - g. evaluate and advise upon the strategic capability of an entity; - h. evaluate strategy at corporate, business unit and operational levels; and - analyse and evaluate current technology developments including those relating to big data, internet of things, digital assets, automation, intelligent systems, the platform economy, distributed ledger technology eg, blockchain and cryptocurrencies - j. explain, demonstrate and evaluate how data from multiple sources can be selected, captured and analysed to provide management information, recognising the causes and effects of different types of data bias, data omissions. data limitations and data trends and applying an appropriate degree of professional scepticism; - k. explain and analyse an organisation's current position and performance using both financial and non-financial data, presented in different formats, applying appropriate statistical and data analysis tools; and - I. explain and evaluate the causes and effects of different types of data distributions and data trends using appropriate statistical and data analysis tools, including the implications for business risk; determining and explaining sensitivity in a range of scenarios.